 Google Scholar (open access)

 Although the searching is less sophisticated than that in most commercial databases, Google Scholar searches can find materials unavailable through other routes.
+The Advanced Search option can be access by clicking the three horizontal bars.

 Westlaw, Lexis, Hein, and Google, among others, allow you to set up alerts to track recent developments and newly available scholarship.